emonty/pyos/docs/cloud_dns.md

         try:
             domains = dns.list_next_page()
             print domains
-        except pyrax.exceptions.NoMoreResults:
+        except pyos.exceptions.NoMoreResults:
             break

 The same approach of using `offset` and `limit` works with subdomains, records, and PTR records.
 The methods for the next and previous page of results have similar names, which are noted in their respective sections below.

 ### Iterators
-To make working with large numbers of domains simpler, `pyrax` provides the `get_domain_iterator()` method.
+To make working with large numbers of domains simpler, `pyos` provides the `get_domain_iterator()` method.
 This returns an iterable object that handles the paging requests for you, so you can treat them as a single request.
 For this example, assume that you have 250 domains named from 'example001.edu' to 'example250.edu'.
 Instead of the multiple commands you would need to use as in the example above, you can iterate through them in a single command:

     for domain in dns.get_domain_iterator():
         print domain.name